carrismetropolitana/gtfs/.github/ISSUE_TEMPLATE/erro-no-gtfs.md

 ---
-name: Erro no GTFS
+name: GTFS Error
-about: Preencha este relatório para identificar o erro.
+about: Please fill in this report to help identify the error.
 title: ''
 labels: ''
 assignees: ''